InfinniPlatform/InfinniUI.readthedocs.org/docs/source/Core/DataBinding/index.rst

 `representations of <../Elements/>`__ `visual view <../Elements/View/>`__ while sources are - `data sources <../DataSources/>`__.
 Typically that doesn't matter which element will be the element and wich be the source because both represent the same interface.
 Objects that can bind data are all types of `visual elements <../Elements/>`__, all types of
 `Data Sources <../DataSources/>`__ and `View Parameters <../Parameters/>`__.

-Any data binding can be representd as non-visual programm object which can define the data conversion rules <BindingConverter/>`__ for both element and source, as well as desirable
+Any data binding can be representd as non-visual programm object which can define `the data conversion rules <BindingConverter/>`__ for both element and source, as well as desirable
 `direction of data streams in binding mode <BindingMode/>`__:

 -  Bi-directional exchange between element and source - if source has got updates then element gets updated otherwise if element has got updates then element gets updated accordingly.
 -  To source updates - if source has got updates then no change to element is done, otherwise if element has got updates then source gets updated.
 -  To element update -  if source has got updates element gets updated otherwise source gets no update.

-Data binding thus conceals complexity of synchronizing between elements and sources and simplifies the code to great extent and makes behaviour of all elements controllable .
+Data binding thus conceals complexity of synchronizing between elements and sources and simplifies the code to great extent and makes behaviour of all elements controllable.

 .. figure:: DataBindingAspects.png
    :alt: DataBindingAspects